1. Purpose of Policy

 - to ensure that employees always observe the highest standard of professional ethical conduct;

-- the University has a duty under section 6(d) of the Public Sector Ethics Act 1994, to ensure that any conflict of interest will be resolved or appropriately managed in favor of the public interest.
+- the University has a duty under section 6(d) of the Public Sector Ethics Act 1994, to ensure that any conflict of interest will be resolved or appropriately managed in favour of the public interest.

 5. Identifying Conflicts of Interest